LiScI-Lab/SOM.jl/docs/src/index.md

 StatsBase,
 PyPlot,` and `PyCall` with the Python package `matplotlib` to be installed.
 The requirements will be installed automatically by package manager.
 Sometimes `matplotlib` causes problems.
-The easiest way of manually installation is from within Julia into the default Julia-Python environment via:
+The easiest way of manual installation is from within Julia into the default Julia-Python environment via:

 ````Julia